arvindnagarajan/strawberryThemedLandingPage/README.md

 # strawberryThemedLandingPage
-A HTML and CSS mockup design focusing on strawberries
+A HTML and CSS mockup design revolving around strawberries